ADmad/cakephp-glide/README.md

         // http://glide.thephpleague.com/1.0/config/source-and-cache/#set-a-base-url
         'base_url' => '/images/',

-        // Response class for serving images.
-You normally don't need to change this.
+        // Optional: Response class for serving images.
+You normally don't need
-        // There's an official response class for CakePHP too but this one provides
+        // to change this.
+By default an instance of \ADmad\Glide\Responses\CakeResponseFactory()
-        // more flexibility.
+        // will be used.
         // http://glide.thephpleague.com/1.0/config/responses/
-        'response' => new ADmad\Glide\Responses\CakeResponseFactory(),
+        'response' => null,
     ],

     // Optional: Use secure URLs to prevent URL parameter manipulation.